 Born in Hungary, Kati Marton has combined a career as a reporter and writer with human rights advocacy.
 From 2003 to 2008 Marton chaired the International Women’s Health Coalition, a global leader in promoting and protecting the health and human rights of women and girls.
 From 2001 to July 2002 Kati Marton was Chief Advocate for the Office of the Special Representative for Children and Armed Conflict at the United Nations.
 Marton is currently a director and formerly chair of the Committee to Protect Journalists.
-She served on the Human Rights Watch Board for ten years.
-She also serves on the board of directors of the International Rescue Committee, New America, and Central European University.
+She served on the Human Rights Watch Board for ten years, and previously served on the New America Board.
+She also serves on the board of directors of the International Rescue Committee, and Central European University.
 She is a member of the Council on Foreign Relations, P.E.N.
 International and the Author’s Guild.

 Since 1980, Marton has published eight books and contributed as a reporter to ABC News, Public Broadcasting Services, National Public Radio, The New Yorker, Atlantic Monthly, The Times of London, The Washington Post, The Wall Street Journal, Newsweek, Vanity Fair, and The New Republic.
 Marton’s 2009 book, a Cold War memoir entitled Enemies of the People: My Family’s Journey to America, published by Simon & Schuster, was a National Book Critics Circle finalist, and is soon to be the subject of a major motion picture.
 Her latest book, Paris: A Love Story, published in August 2012 by Simon & Schuster, is a memoir with Paris at its heart and like all stories of Paris, love as its theme.
 Her books have been translated into five languages.